tanish-g/g2net/README.md

 >  - With weighted averaging, we were able to achieve around 0.8823 public LB ( 0.88047 private).
 >  - Switching to Stacking Ensembling with sklearn’s MLP classifier significantly boosted our public LB to 0.8830 ( 0.88133 private).
 >  - Also tried stacking with different classifiers like LGB, logistic etc and different model selections like top 10, top 20 etc, but they performed relatively poorer in both public and private LB.
->
-> Special thanks to [Solvers Club](https://www.solversclub.com/) for the generous GPU resources they provided.
-Alone Kaggle resources would not have have suffice for the competition (forever queued TPUs)
->
-> Although the shakeup was little, it was enough to bring us down from gold to silver.
-> Hope had trained 1D CNNs :)